kylecartier/web-development-programs/README.md

-This will be implied for rust programs.
+This will be implied for web development programs.